 In the years since they taught ristra-making classes and roasted chile at Sichler Farms, Naomi and Tim Sichler have grown, too.
 Naomi completed her undergraduate education in international relations at the University of Southern California, and now works as a consultant for various nonprofit organizations in the Los Angeles area.
 Tim, who played NCAA tennis for Boston University, holds a bachelor’s degree in business and works for an investment management firm in Boston.

 Jack eventually returned to the Los Lunas area to enter the family business, and to expand the Sichler emphasis on chile.
 Over the years, as Jack’s farm grew in size and scope, he established a loyal market for his produce — including numerous grocers and restaurants — by consistently delivering the best quality and service.
 By the time he retired from farming in 2008 (he kept his promise to continue supplying Sichler Farms, Albuquerque, until Naomi and Tim graduated from college), Sichler had become a widely recognized name in quality produce.
-Following Jack’s retirement, his nephew, Scott, took over the Jack Sichler Farm and continues to supply Sichler Farms with fresh, high-quality chile and produce.
+Following Jack’s retirement, his nephew, Craig, took over the Jack Sichler Farm and continued to supply Sichler Farms with fresh, high-quality chile and produce.